Introduction

 - A larger sample always makes a study better.

 - Sample size matters, but it cannot fix a flawed design.
-A study with ten thousand participants on an irrelevant task still tells you nothing about the question you care about.
+A study with ten thousand participants on an irrelevant task tells you nothing about the question you care about.

 - Qualitative methods are less rigorous than quantitative methods.